Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 "I don’t know," Xiù said.
 "Were you?"

 "Fuck, I don’t know.
-I was younger than they are now when I had Alex…" Al sighed and relaxed into her chair.
+I was younger than they are now when I had Alex..."
+Al sighed and relaxed into her chair.

 "I can sympathize a bit," Xiù recalled.
 "I remember feeling a lot like they were acting when I first met Julian."